mofokeng-chaka/Classification-Photo-z_Regression_Demo/README.md

 #### Step 3.
 Improving results

-Last step, after completion step 2 the optimization step.
-Tweak the parameters of the models (defined under *_classifier* and *_regressor* functions) to produce optimal results
+Last step, after completion step 2 is the optimization step.
+To optimize, tweak the parameters of the models (defined under *_classifier* and *_regressor* functions) to produce optimal results